Recommended children's booklists sorted by age or topic

 It’s easy to feel lost in the flood of so many new children’s books available.
 Each month, our Review Panel reads scores of new books and we highlight five of our recently published favourites.

-This month, our panel of experienced teachers, librarians and children’s book experts has carefully selected five outstanding titles for you to read, with a mixture of fiction and fact, and longer and shorter reads to engage and excite young readers.
+This month, our panel of experienced teachers, librarians and children’s book experts has carefully selected five outstanding titles for you to read, with a mixture of longer and shorter reads to engage and excite young readers.

 Schools can also take advantage of our Books of the Month subscription service, enabling schools to receive regular bundles of our Books of the Month selections.